 After additional research we discovered that the power to set our geographic location and to view both local search results and autocomplete suggestions was available in Google Chrome.
 To set your geographic location, follow these steps in Google Chrome:

 - While viewing a Google Search result, right click on the page and select “Inspect Element”

 - This will open the Chrome Developer Tools that we’ll utilize to help set different geographic locations.
-Next, select the Emulation Tab
+Next, select the Sensors Tab

-Note: If the emulation tab is not visible, you need to turn on console in developer tools.
-To do so, click the icon with 3 dots aligned vertically and then Show Console:
+Note: If the sensors tab is not visible, you need to enable it.
+To do so, click the icon with 3 dots aligned vertically and then More Tools and Sensors:

 - The next step requires that you open a new tab and load Google Maps.
 We need to get the latitude and longitude for the location you’d like to search from.
 In Google Maps search for the city and state of the location you’d like to get local search results.
 Once you perform the search in Google Maps, look again at the URL and you’ll see the latitude and longitude for your desired location.

 - Return to the tab with Google search results and scroll down to the Geolocation section we enable previously.
 Enter in the latitude and longitude you identified from Google Maps.
 Be sure the ‘Emulate geolocation coordinates’ option is selected.